We’ve been funding research since 1983

 In 1993, after the International Retinitis Pigmentosa Association became Retina International and broadened its scope to focus on not just Retinitis Pigmentosa but all inherited retinal diseases, the Australian Retinitis Pigmentosa Association followed suit and became Retina Australia.

-As of 1 January 2019, Retina Australia has become a singular, fully national fundraising body with a national office in Melbourne.
+In 2019 Retina Australia became a single, fully national body with a national office in Melbourne.
 A new Constitution governs the national body.

 Over the years we have funded research into areas including gene therapy, stem cell therapy, artificial prostheses, and the psychological or sociological aspects of living with an inherited retinal disease.
 Our members have also contributed to research through personal interviews and non-invasive testing.

 Retina Australia is proud to have been an early contributor to the Australian Bionic Eye project.
-Through a 2001 grant of $40,000, two trained engineers developed the initial prototype of the bionic eye.
-These researchers are currently involved in refining and advancing their work through funding provided by the Australian Government.
+With the help of a grant of $40,000 two trained engineers developed the initial prototype of the bionic eyes.
+These researchers are currently involved in refining and advancing their work with funding from the Australian government.

 Retina Australia also continues to fund the Australian Inherited Retinal Disease Register and DNA Bank.
-This data bank, operating since 1984, is regarded as paramount to improve the treatment of, or cure of, inherited retinal disease.
+This data bank, operating since 1984, is regarded as essential to the work of finding a cure or treatment of inherited retinal disease.